k1kolev/info/features/ui-ux-features/roles.md

 One size does not fit all.
 And it is definitely not necessary to - as @@name fully supports multiple roles for any single user.

+## Increased Security

+access to various kinds of data